garrandall/popular-music-data/tracks/love-galore-sza-travis-scott.md

 Skrt down, you acting like me (Yah)
 Acting like we wasn't more than a summer fling
 I said farewell, you took it well (True)
-Promise I won't cry over spilled milk (Ooh no, I won't) Gimme a paper towel, gimme another Valium
+Promise I won't cry over spilled milk (Oh no, I won't) Gimme a paper towel, gimme another Valium
 Gimme another hour or two, hour with you